smitshah/Alcohol-Detector/Project/README.md

 I have attached the KiCAD Schematic of my project.
+In my actual project I have done it with Arduino, but initially I have started the project with 8051, but I was not able to complete that due to lack of Development Board of 8051.